Khyativada: Anirvacanīyakhyātivāda

-An understanding of what is true and what is untrue is an integral part of philosophical study for acquisition of highest knowledge.
 Knowledge presupposes a subject of that knowledge and also the object corresponding to it.
 The nature of knowledge however depends upon the mind and the cognitive faculties of the subject as also on the conditions in which the object is situated in relation to the subject; an error is caused due to a peculiar relation formed by the perceiver and the position of the object.
 Inference, a valid mode of cognition, is based on previous perception, and an erroneous perception negates the value of perception.

-The first three of the afore-listed five theories admit that the object perceived illusorily is, in one way or the other, existent; the remaining two, do not accept this contention.
+Apūrṇakhyāti-vāda

+This is a Pratyabhijñā theory of error that argues that error is due to an "incomplete cognition" (apūrṇakhyāti).